NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 zones.
 For the purpose of catalog processing, the broken catalogs MUST be ignored.

+## Member zone removal {#zoneremoval}

+When a member zone is removed from a specific catalog zone, an authoritative server MUST NOT remove the zone and associated state data if the zone was not configured from that specific catalog zone.
+Only when the zone was configured from a specific catalog zone, and the zone is removed as a member from that specific catalog zone, the zone and associated state (such as zone data and DNSSEC keys) MUST be removed.

+## Member zone name clash {#nameclash}

-[FIXME: reword this if we do coo, or the CSYNC immediate flag, or something else] If there is a clash between an existing member zone's name and an incoming member zone's name (via transfer or update), the new instance of the zone MUST be ignored and an error SHOULD be logged.
+If there is a clash between an existing zone's name (either from an existing member zone or otherwise configured zone) and an incoming member zone's name (via transfer or update), the new instance of the zone MUST be ignored and an error SHOULD be logged.

-## Member zone name clash

-## Member zone removal

-When zones are deleted from a catalog zone, a primary MAY delete the member zone immediately.
-It is up to the secondary nameserver to handle this condition correctly.

-## Migrating zones between catalogs

-[FIXME: clarify 2119 status of this and other properties and features.
-MUST?
-SHOULD?
-MAY?
-Because this one has security implications, also clearly note how ownership changes work without coo - namely, removing a member zone from catz A will cause catz B or C or D to pick up the zone on their next refresh. ]

-If there is a clash between an existing member zone's name and an incoming member zone's name (via transfer or update), this may be an attempt to do a Change Of Ownership.
+A clash between an existing member zone's name and an incoming member zone's name (via transfer or update), may be an attempt to migrate a zone to a different catalog.

-A Change Of Ownership is signaled by the 'coo' property in the catalog zone currently owning the zone.
-The 'coo' property looks like "coo.<unique-N>.old.catalog PTR new.catalog".

-If there is no 'coo' property that resolves the clash, the zone remains owned by its current catalog and an error may be logged.

-If there is a 'coo' property that resolves the clash, member zone ownership is transferred to 'new.catalog'.

-[FIXME: remove this after we agree on what IDs even mean and how zone resets work within and between catalog zones] If `<unique-N>` for the member zone is different in the new catalog zone, associated state is reset as described earlier, including existing zone data.

-The new owner is advised to increase the serial of the member zone after the ownership change, so that the old owner can detect that the transition is done.
-The old owner then removes the member zone from `old.catalog`.
+## Migrating member zones between catalogs {#zonemigration}

+If all consumers of the catalog zones involed support the `coo` property, it is RECOMMENDED to perform migration of a member zone by following the procedure described in (#cooproperty).
+Otherwise a migration of member zone from a catalog zone `$OLDCATZ` to a catalog zone `$NEWCATZ` has to be done by: first removing the member zone from `$OLDCATZ`; second adding the member zone to `$NEWCATZ` after having made sure all catalog zone consumers of `$OLDCATZ` that are also consumer of `$NEWCATZ` had the member zone removed from `$OLDCATZ`.

+If in the process of an migration some consumers of the involved catalog zones did not catch the removal of the member zone from `$OLDCATZ` (because of a lost packet or down time or otherwise) they may consider the update with the addition of the member zone in `$NEWCATZ` to be a name clash (see #nameclash) and as a consequence the member is not migrated to `$NEWCATZ`.
+This possibility needs to be anticipated with a member zone migration.
+Recovery from such a situation is out of the scope of this document.
+It may for example entail a manually forced retransfer of `$NEWCATZ` to consumers after they have been detected to have received and processed the removal of the member zone from `$OLDCATZ`.

 ## Zone associated state reset {#zonereset}

-[FIXME: we now have two mechanisms to reset zones and we should bring that back to one at some point.]

-When the `<unique-N>` label of a member zone changes and the zone does not have an epoch property (see (#epochproperty)), all its associated state MUST be reset, including the zone itself.
-This can be relevant for example when zone ownership is changed.
-In that case one does not want the new owner to inherit the metadata.
-Other situations might be resetting DNSSEC state, or forcing a new zone transfer.
-This reset is tied to `<unique-N>` because A simple removal followed by an addition of the member zone would be insufficient for this purpose because it is infeasible for secondaries to track, due to missed notifies or being offline during the removal/addition.

-If an epoch property is present, the steps in (#epochproperty) describe how to signal a zone reset.
+It may be desirable to reset state (such as zone data and DNSSEC keys) associated with a member zone.
+If all consumers of the catalog zone support the `epoch` property, it is RECOMMENDED to perform a zone state reset following the procedure described in (#epochproperty).
+Otherwise a zone state reset has to be done by: first removing the member zone from the catalog; add the member zone to the catalog again after having made sure all catalog zone consumers did process the member zone removal.

+If in the process of a zone state reset some consumers of the involved catalog zone did not catch the removal (because of a lost packet or down time or otherwise) they will not have the zone associated state reset.
+This possibility needs to be anticipated.
+Recovery from it is out of the scope of this document.
+It may for example entail manual removal of the zone associated state from the catalog zone consumers that did not catch the removal and re-addition of the member.

 # Implementation Notes {#implementationnotes}